How to soak an oak barrel. How to clean an oak barrel. Processing sequence for a new barrel

 3. Soaking.

-4. Washing with hot and cold water.
+4. Rinse with hot and cold water.

-5. Filling with cognac.
+5. Pouring cognac.

 1. Sealing the end parts of the rivets.

-Yerevan wine-brandy factory "Noy".
+Yerevan wine and cognac factory "Noy".
 Armenia

 Brandy factory "Ararat".
 Armenia.